seitsu/premium-domain-fee-report/README.md

-## Registry Domain Fee Report
+## Premium Domain Fee Report

 ### Goal
-The goal is to draft a Domain Fee Report based on the [Registry Report Structure] and will be delivered through the [Registry Reporting Repository].
+The goal is to draft a Premium Domain Fee Report based on the [Registry Report Structure] and will be delivered through the [Registry Reporting Repository].
 It shall be submitted to the IETF as best practice and hopefully result in a [RFC].

 ### The Current Status
 This idea was raised in the ICANN Registrar Stakeholder Group ([RrSG]) Technical and Operational ([TechOps]) Subcommittee, and further discussed in the [CPH TechOps] Group.